-The International Akademie Fresenius MIXTOX Conference will provide the attendees with the opportunity to discuss current regulatory changes and risk assessment and management methods of chemical mixtures.
-Bringing together relevant regulatory institutions, as well as stakeholders from industry and the research field, it will provide updates on crucial topics, such as implementing a mixture risk assessment, current EU projects and will be relevant to those working within the framework of the REACH Regulation and Regulation (EC) No 1107/2009 for Plant Protection.
+The International Akademie Fresenius MIXTOX Conference will provide you with the opportunity to discuss current regulatory changes and risk assessment and management methods of chemical mixtures.
+Bringing together relevant regulaotry institutions, as well as stakeholders from industry and the research field, it will provide updates on crucial topics, such as implementing a mixture risk assessment, current EU projects and will be relevant to those working within the framework of the REACH Regulation and Regulation (EC) No 1107/2009 for Plant Protection.

 Professionals working in the fields of: